Introducing askScout: your vibe coding companion

 Friday afternoon you close your laptop and you cannot account for half of what your repo does.
 Your git log is illegible.
 Your standup is a guess.
 Monday morning you spend an hour reading your own diffs to onboard yourself.
 (We wrote about this in The Hidden Cost of Vibe Coding.)

-Then it adds two computed signals: Codebase Health (Growth, Focus, Churn) and Pace Check (today versus your recent average).
+Two more numbers come along for the ride: Codebase Health (Growth, Focus, Churn) and Pace Check (today versus your recent average).
 Both come from raw git data, not the LLM.
+(More on how the digest gets assembled in How askScout turns a noisy git log into a 10-second digest.)

-The whole digest is short enough to read in 10 seconds.
+The whole digest is short enough to skim in about a minute.
 That is the constraint we built around.
 If it takes longer than that to read, you will skip it.

 Two surfaces, one product

-AskScout runs in two places.
+askScout runs in two places.
 The web app at askscout.dev signs in with GitHub, picks a repo, and starts streaming.
 Your digest history saves under your account.
 The CLI installs with npm install -g askscout, lives in any local repo, and uses your own Anthropic or OpenAI API key.
+Full install steps are in the CLI docs.

 Same digest format, different fits.
-Web is for hosted history and instant setup.
-CLI is for local-only workflows, CI integration, and developers who want full control of their data.
+Web is for hosted history and a 10-second sign-in.
+CLI is for local-only workflows and developers who want full control of their data.

 What it is not

-AskScout is not a code generator.
-It will not write your features, refactor your modules, or autocomplete your typing.
-Claude Code, Cursor, Codex, GitHub Copilot, and Aider already do that, and they do it well.
+askScout is not a code generator.
+It will not write your features or refactor your modules.
+Claude Code, Cursor, and Codex already do that, and they do it well.
+(If you're choosing between those, we wrote about that in Best AI Coding Tools for Solo Developers.)

 Try it